top of page

 Sally Gary | Executive Director

 Sally holds bachelor's and master's degrees in communication from Abilene Christian University, as well as a Doctor of Jurisprudence degree from Texas Tech University School of Law.
 She has coached high school and college speech and debate, worked as a civil trial attorney, and spent ten years teaching communication at ACU.
-Sally is a teacher at heart.
-Most of all, Sally is dedicated to serving queer young adults, helping them to know they are loved and that they belong.
+Sally is a teacher and mentor at heart.
+Most of all, Sally is dedicated to helping LGBTQ people to know they are loved and that they belong.
 Everywhere.

 bottom of page